Recorded on: 23 September, 11 and 14 October 2011

-These stories are set between Project Avalon and Breakdown.
+These stories are set in Series 1, between the tv episodes Project Avalon and Breakdown.

 Big Finish launches a brand new series of Blake’s 7 adventures.
 Who better to talk about them than Avon himself, Paul Darrow?
 Paul Spragg gave him a ring…

 Hello Paul.
 What got you on board for new Blake’s 7 audios?

 Jason Haigh-Ellery, I’ve known for a long time.
 We get on very well and I’ve done Doctor Who for him, another thing with David Tennant [The Adventures of Luther Arkwright] a few years ago, and I like working for them.
 I think a lot of people do.
 It’s fun.
 And I like Lisa Bowerman very much, who directs, and [producer] David Richardson.
 We get on well, and that’s very important, I think.
 That’s one of the things that made Blake’s 7 a success in its original format, simply on the basis that it was a group of people that happened to get on very well, who clicked.
 That’s essential, of course, for any television show or media show.
 That’s what appealed to me about working with the people at Big Finish.